Methodist University: Relationship to the United Methodist Church

-Current President Stanley T. Wearden says, “While Methodist University values its affiliation with The United Methodist Church, the Church does not set the policies of the University.”
-The University also states it provides access and inclusion to all students regardless of their gender, sexual orientation, origin, ethnicity, or creed.
+In 2022, president Stanley T. Wearden said, "While Methodist University values its affiliation with The United Methodist Church, the Church does not set the policies of the University."
+The university also states it provides access and inclusion to all students regardless of their gender, sexual orientation, origin, ethnicity, or creed.

 Academics

-Methodist University’s more than 80 academic programs live under three different colleges: College of Arts, Humanities & Sciences, College of Business, Technology & Professional Studies, and College of Health Sciences & Human Services.
+Methodist University's more than 80 academic programs live under three different colleges: College of Arts, Humanities & Sciences, College of Business, Technology & Professional Studies, and College of Health Sciences & Human Services.

 College of Arts, Humanities & Sciences

 The College of Arts, Humanities & Sciences carries six different divisions, each hosting a variety of majors, minors, and certificates: